SuperHuman12/Twitter-Gold-1000/README.md

 ## How to Install

-1. 🚀 First things first - Create a new folder on your computer and name it "TwitterStyleInjection".
+1. 🚀 First things first - Create a new folder on your computer and name it "Twitter_Gold_Style".
 The adventure begins!

 2. ✨ Time to bring your extension to life - Add the necessary files (`manifest.json`, `content.js`, `background.js`, `popup.html`, `icon48.png`, and optionally `styles.css`) to the "TwitterStyleInjection" folder, based on the previous responses.